Gladwell-Dev/Software-Development/README.md

 - Track trips

 ## The Interface
-This Application was the Combination Of Data Management of user and Financial Reports of users Bussiness.
+This Application was the Combination Of Data Management of a user and Financial Reports of users Bussiness.